ezsystems/commerce-documentation/docs/guide/wishlist_and_stored_baskets/wishlist_and_stored_basket_stored_baskets.md

-# Stored Baskets
+# Stored baskets

-### Who is able to use stored basket

-!!! note

-    Stored basket is available only for logged users.
-There can be many stored baskets per 1 user.
+Stored baskets are available only for logged-in users.
+One user can have multiple named baskets.

-Every stored basket have a name, that has to be provided by user.

-User can store the whole basket under a name for later purposes and new stored basket will be created.
+You can store the whole basket under a name for later purposes and new stored basket will be created.

-### How to add products to stored basket
+### Adding products to a stored basket

-There are 2 ways to add products to stored basket:
+There are two ways to add products to a stored basket:

-- User can **add** an item into a stored basket from product detail page.
-See below:
+- You can add a product to a stored basket from the product detail page:
 ![](../img/wishlist_1.png)

-- User can add all items from the basket into stored basket (user must choose stored basket from a list or provide new one).
+- You can add all items from the basket into a stored basket (choose a stored basket from a list or provide a new one).
 ![](../img/wishlist_2.png)

-There are 2 options user can take within the popup:
+In the pop-up you can either:

-- **save as new stored basket** - if the user doesn't have any *stored baskets* yet, a pop-up-window is shown, with similar text: '*You don't have any stored baskets yet.
-Please enter a name for your stored basket*'.
-Here an input field can be displayed where the user must enter the basket name.
+- save a new stored basket - if you do not have any stored baskets yet, you see a pop-up-window where you have to enter a basket name.
-- **choose existing stored basket** - if the user has some *stored baskets* already, a list (pop-up-window) is shown, where the user can choose which *stored basket* he wants to add item into.
-Also he has possibility to enter a new basket name.
+- choose existing stored basket - if you already have some stored baskets, you see a pop-up-window where you can choose which stored basket you want to add item to.
+You can also add a new basket.

-If the product is a **variant** user needs to choose all options to be able to add product.
+If the product is a variant, you must choose all options to be able to add it.

-!!! tip

-    For stored baskets the price and quantity for product is stored.

-### Where to find stored basket links
+### Stored basket links

-User can find the list of *stored baskets* in his profile page.
-He can click on one of the stored baskets and see the details.
+You can find the list of stored baskets in your profile page.
+Click on one of the stored baskets to see the details.

 #### List of stored baskets

-User can find a list of all his stored baskets in the shop functions.
+You can find a list of all stored baskets in the shop functions.

-On the list page he has an overview, can choose or delete one of the stored baskets.
+The list has an overview where you can choose or delete any of the stored baskets.

 ![](../img/wishlist_3.png)